-The Provisions figures relate to an estimate of the outcome of appeals against Business Rates assessments.
+The Provisions figure relates to an estimate of the outcome of appeals against Business Rates assessments.
+This is classified as being due within 1 year.

 22. Unusable Reserves

 Unusable reserves are those reserves which cannot be used to fund expenditure or to reduce Council Tax.